Satisfactory Academic Progress (SAP)

 How to Regain Financial Aid and Appeal

-If your federal financial aid has been put on hold due to not meeting the Satisfactory Academic Progress standards at MTI College, you can make an appeal in writing to the Financial Aid office.
+If your federal financial aid has been put on hold due to not meeting the Satisfactory Academic Progress standards at Campus, you can make an appeal in writing to the Financial Aid office.